yc-li20/Music-Emotion/README.md

 # music emotion

-Music samples for ICASSP 2025 submission
+Music samples for ICME 2025 submission

-**Rethinking Emotion Bias in Music via Frechet Audio Distance**
+**Addressing Emotion Bias in Music Emotion Recognition and Generation with Frechet Audio Distance**